 Wait, before trying to repair damaged hair. do you know what damaged hair looks like?

-Well, Katerina, a pro colorist explained it in the simplest form, she said “Your hair is damaged if after showering, your hair dries almost instantly.
-That shows just how porous those color chemicals have made it”
+Well, Katerina, a pro colourist explained it in the simplest form, she said “Your hair is damaged if after showering, your hair dries almost instantly.
+That shows just how porous those colour chemicals have made it”

 Have you seen?
 Are you in that position?

 Sorry for the damage ( whether little or big) that happened to your hair during or after the processing.
-But who should be held responsible, The colorist or the client?
+But who should be held responsible, The colourist or the client?
 Well, it’s not the best time to blame anyone, rather it’s time to look for possible ways to fix this shit.

-To repair color damaged hair is either you visit an expert for pro treatment or you apply working home remedies.
+To repair colour damaged hair is either you visit an expert for pro treatment or you apply working home remedies.

 1. Mix Coconut Oil and Aloe Vera Juice

 Just get a pure coconut oil and aloe vera juice.
 Take one cup of the coconut oil and mix with one-two tablespoon of aloe vera.
 Apply it to every corner of the damaged hair then leave it on hair for like 30-50 minutes.
 You can use a shower cap to cover it if you have one.

-After the recommended time, rinse hair with your usual shampoo for colored hair, apply your Leave-in conditioner and you are good to go.
+After the recommended time, rinse hair with your usual shampoo for coloured hair, apply your Leave-in conditioner and you are good to go.
 Repeat this for at least 3-4 times a week.

-In the absence of aloe vera juice, you can as well replace it with egg, avocado or banana (They all work to energize the hair with protein and vitamins they contain within).
+In the absence of aloe vera juice, feel free to replace with egg, avocado or banana (They all work to load the hair with protein and vitamins).